How To Prepare For Birth Part 1

 Who is the best person to speak to about childbirth?
 Other mothers.
 They’ve been there, done that and got the baby to prove it.
-They have the most extensive knowledge out of everyone, and will be able to give you some reassuring advice about what to expect.
-Although you can rely on books, videos & articles nothing will compare to the first-hand experience from mum veterans.
+They have the most extensive knowledge out of everyone and will be able to give you some reassuring advice about what to expect.
+You can rely on books, videos & articles but nothing will compare to the first-hand experience from mum veterans.

-Everything experience related to birth and the first stages of parenthood will vary vastly, but you’ll be able to gather a clearer picture about what you’re going to endure.
-There’s the good, the bad and the ugly, like with anything, but try to ask mums to only detail what’s really necessary.
-Ask them for tips on what to take to the hospital, how to keep calm and what nappies are the best.
+Birth experiences and the first stages of parenthood are different for everyone, but you'll gather some great information about what you might endure.
+As with anything, there's the good, the bad and the ugly, so just ask what you really need to know.
+Tips on what to take to the hospital, how to keep calm and what nappies are the best will help.

 The key to keeping everything simple and minimal is to be organised, right down to what socks you’ll wear when going to the hospital.
 You have months to think about everything you need to have ready, so you can create spreadsheets, whiteboards, planners, whatever makes this straightforward for you.

-Some like to just go with the flow, which could work, but for the majority it causes more stress nearer to the due date, something you need to avoid at all costs.
-It doesn’t have to be regimented army style, but by planning you’ll put your mind at ease and give yourself more time to focus on keeping happy and healthy.
+Some like to just go with the flow, which can also work, but for most it causes more stress nearer to the due date, something you need to avoid.
+It doesn’t have to be regimented army style, but by planning, you’ll put your mind at ease and give yourself more time to focus on keeping happy and healthy.

 Organised Before and After

-We’ve specifically spoken about how to prepare for the actual birth itself, but you’ll also need to think ahead to those first few weeks & months after baby is born.
-You’re going to need clothes, nappies, breastfeeding aids, formula milk, car seats, push chairs, toys and many other things.
+We’ve specifically spoken about how to prepare for the actual birth itself, but you’ll also need to think ahead to those first few weeks & months after your baby is born.
+You’re going to need clothes, nappies, breastfeeding aids, formula milk, car seats, push chairs, toys and more.
 It might seem like your list of essentials is never-ending, but if you buy beforehand, you’ll have everything you need.

-Your friends and family are going to want to give you gifts at your baby shower, so make a list of essentials that you really need.
-This way you can already cross off items from your checklist whilst making sure you’re not given things that you’re never going to use.
-Although you need a fair amount, you still only need the necessities.
+Your friends and family are going to want to give you gifts at your baby shower, so make a list of essentials.
+This way you can tick off items from your checklist and make sure you don't have items you won't use.

 Image credits: sallyfazeli / christinajwarren / Alice and Lois

-We always want to make birth straightforward for you, that’s why we designed the essentials hospital bag:
+We always want to make birth straightforward for you, that’s why we designed the essentials Hospital Bag: and our Starter Set